 - Become pregnant naturally and have testing in early pregnancy, known as chorionic villus sampling (CVS) or amniocentesis, to see if the developing baby will have the condition.
 If this testing shows that the baby will have the condition, the couple has the choice of whether they want to continue with the pregnancy or have a termination of pregnancy.

 - Undertake in vitro fertilisation (IVF) and have the embryos tested for the genetic condition through preimplantation genetic testing (PGT) before being transferred into the mother’s uterus.
-Couples who are not pregnant and are found to have an increased chance of having a child with any of the genetic conditions screened through Mackenzie’s Mission (where this was not already known to the couple before enrolling in the study) will be offered one free cycle of IVF with PGT.
+Couples who were not pregnant and were found to have an increased chance of having a child with any of the genetic conditions screened through Mackenzie’s Mission (where this was not already known to the couple before enrolling in the study) were offered one free cycle of IVF with PGT.

 - Use donor eggs, sperm or embryos to achieve a pregnancy.

 - Consider adoption.

-Couples who have an increased chance of having a child with any of the genetic conditions screened will be able to explore all of these options in detail with a genetic counsellor.
+Couples who have an increased chance of having a child with any of the genetic conditions screened can explore all these options in detail with a genetic counsellor.
 The purpose of reproductive genetic carrier screening is to assist couples in making informed decisions about their family planning.
 There are no right or wrong decisions, and it is up to the couple to decide which options are most suitable for them.

-If a couple have reproductive genetic carrier screening through Mackenzie’s Mission, and in the future either member of the couple wants to have children with a different person, the previous results will not be applicable to the new couple.
+If a couple had reproductive genetic carrier screening through Mackenzie’s Mission, and in the future, either member of the couple wants to have children with a different person, the previous results will not be applicable to the new couple.

 Reproductive genetic carrier screening would need to be repeated with the new partner to provide information about the chance of having a child with an autosomal recessive or X-linked genetic condition.